 This part of town somewhat feels quite historic, as the local community daily life goes ahead with very little “foreign” intrusion and the pleasant lack of tourists’ double deck buses.

 Baan Orapin Boutique B&B: Built in a Lanna style architecture, this upmarket guest house is an oasis of peace.
-Rooms are decorated with simple and elegant furnitures, clean, the service is very attentive without being intrusive.
+Rooms are decorated with simple and elegant furniture, clean, the service is very attentive without being intrusive.
 The swimming pool and its surrounding garden are perfect to get a break from the heat and humidity of Chiang Mai.

-Wat Ket Karam Temple & Museum: This beautiful and peaceful temple is dedicated to those born in the year of the dog and seem to be largely ignored by tourists.
-The adjacent museum has a bizarre collection of out of ordinary and historic objects, which are randomly jumbled together, making of it an interesting sight.
+Wat Ket Karam Temple & Museum: This beautiful and peaceful temple is dedicated to those born in the year of the dog and seems to be largely ignored by tourists.
+The adjacent museum has a bizarre collection of out of ordinary and historic objects, which are randomly jumbled together, making it an interesting sight.

-Cafe Des Artists: stylish cafe with Japanese decor.
+Cafe Des Artists: a stylish cafe with Japanese decor.
 The setting is stunning and the food is beautifully presented and it tastes delicious.
 Prices for main courses range around $4/5.

 Sop Moei Arts: Hand made decorative products made by the hill tribes of Sop Moei, in the Southern hills out of Chiang Mai.
-Head here for fine textiles and smoked wood baskets, woven and leather handbags, custom pillows, hanging light fixtures, wine holders, high quality frames for photographs, as well as handmade sets of spoons and forks.
+Head here for fine textiles and smoked wood baskets, woven and leather handbags, custom pillows, hanging light fixtures, wine holders, high-quality frames for photographs, as well as handmade sets of spoons and forks.

-Nussara: High quality cotton clothing and textiles sold in a beautiful store with a charming back garden.
+Nussara: High-quality cotton clothing and textiles sold in a beautiful store with a charming back garden.